robertu94/robertu94.github.io/content/learning/development.markdown

 There are a bunch of tools for doing CI/CD.
 The most well known are probably Jenkins, TravisCI, AppVeyor, and GitLab.
+I've recently come to appreicate tools like `dagger` which enable portable CI workflows.
 Each offers their own distinct advantages and disadvantages that you should consider carefully when choosing which to use.
 Almost all of them have templates for most common languages that you can copy and paste for your applications.
 Setting up CI/CD often isn't hard, but you will likely be glad that you did.